 The vast majority of people will suffer from tooth decay at some point in their lives.
 Since teeth don’t heal themselves, it is important that you get any cavities filled as soon as possible — before they worsen to the point where they endanger your tooth’s long-term viability.
 At Drs.
-Boyd, we’re proud to offer tooth-colored fillings in Midtown East.
+Boyd, we’re proud to offer tooth-colored fillings in Midtown, NY.
 These restorations can stop tooth decay without downgrading your smile’s natural beauty.

 For many decades, silver amalgam (a mix of silver, mercury, and other metals) was the material of choice for filling in cavities.
 Although the amalgam is quite durable, it comes with some major disadvantages, including the fact that its dark color clashes with the enamel around it.
 That is one of the reasons why many dentists and patients alike have come to prefer tooth-colored fillings.

 As their name implies, tooth-colored fillings are shaded to match the dentition that surrounds them, making it difficult if not impossible for onlookers to tell that you’ve had any dental work done.
 Rather than being made out of metal, they are composed of a flexible composite resin, which is a mix of biocompatible plastic and other materials.